 By focusing on wellness, you are taking the chance to see your employees holistically.
-Employees who are content and satisfied outside work will be more inclined to bring their ‘best selves’ to the business.
-Research shows that sickness taken due to mental health costs the UK economy over £8 billion per year, and so investing in wellness and employee wellbeing carries significant benefits for both business and worker.
-It is important to ensure that attention to wellness becomes more than merely lip service; it needs to be a core aspect of your working culture to help drive engagement.
+Employees who are content and satisfied outside the office environment will be more inclined to bring their ‘best selves’ to the business.
+Research shows that sickness due to mental health costs the UK economy over £8 billion per year, so investing in wellness and employee well-being carries significant benefits for both businesses and workers.
+It is important to ensure that attention to health is more than mere lip service.
+It needs to be a core aspect of your working culture to help drive engagement.

 #2 Learning and Performance

 Continue to provide development opportunities; one of the key employee engagement drivers